Nano Driver Electric Screwdriver from Desoutter: Uses and ApplicationsDecember 18th, 2018

 A More Intelligent Screwdriver

-Capable of delivering decimal-placed torque, Nano driver electric screwdrivers use advanced engineering techniques and super-miniaturized components to carry out delicate fastening operations.
-There’s an onboard transducer fitted inside the probe-like tool, plus an option to record torque data, so traceability is built into the mechanism.
-If an assembly process goes awry, a quick check of the tool traceability records will tell the maintenance engineer all he needs to know.
+Capable of delivering decimal-placed torque, nano driver electric screwdrivers use advanced engineering techniques and super-miniaturised components to carry out delicate fastening operations.
+There’s an on-board transducer fitted inside the probe-like tool, plus an option to record torque data, so trace-ability is built into the mechanism.
+If an assembly process goes awry, a quick check of the tool trace-ability records will tell the maintenance engineer all he needs to know.
 Simply put, this low-torque, finitely controllable and programmable tool, has a great deal to offer.
 Having said that, what kind of applications best take advantage of this precision-imbued fastening system?

 Holding the Electronics Industry Together